Silia Kapsis: Early life and career

 On 25 September 2023, she was announced as the for the Eurovision Song Contest 2024, to be held in Malmö, Sweden.
 On 8 January 2024, the title of her competing song, "Liar", was revealed.
 The song was released on the following 29 February.
-At Eurovision, Kapsis was drawn to compete in the first semi-final, where she placed sixth out of 15 with 67 points, qualifying to the final, where she placed 15th out of 26 with 78 points.
+At Eurovision, Kapsis was drawn to compete in the first semi-final, where she placed sixth out of 15 with 67 points, qualifying to the final, where she placed 15th out of 25 with 78 points.

+In September 2025, Kapsis was cast to act in the upcoming film K-Pop Superstar: The Movie.